Ohjeah/cartesian/README.md

 The basic components are provided:
 - data structure
 - 1+4 Algorithm
-- symbolic, ephemeral and structured constants
+- symbolic, ephemeral random and structure-based constants

 ## Installation